An official website of the United States government

 Promotes national uptake of the CCBHC model and provides CCBHC-related TA to states to facilitate knowledge, capacity, and quality improvement for statewide CCBHC development, implementation, and advancement.

 Develops and disseminates T/TA addressing opioid and stimulant use in rural communities.
-ROTA-R teams identify model programs, ensure provision of high-quality training, and develop and update materials related to prevention, harm reduction, treatment, and recovery for opioid and/or stimulant use disorders.
+ROTA-R teams identify model programs, ensure provision of high-quality training, and develop and update materials related to prevention, treatment, and recovery for opioid and/or stimulant use disorders.
 The ROTA-R program is comprised of 10 Regional Centers, 1 located in each of the 10 HHS regions.

 7 Generations advances behavioral health equity of the AIAN population by (1) developing and disseminating culturally informed, evidence-based behavioral health information and (2) providing T/TA to address behavioral health disparities in AIAN communities including access to health services, funding, and resources; quality and quantity of services; treatment outcomes; and health education and prevention.